lab-brussels-1/HYF-Redesign-Group-3/README.md

 ## Features

-List of features ready and Todos for future development
+List of features ready and To do's for future development

 -
 -